KxSystems/ml/docs/clustering/kdtree.md

 1    0    2    0      `long$()              0 5 6 7 8
 ```

-!!! tip "The value of `leafSize` can affect the speed when searching for nearest neighbors."
+> Tip: The value of `leafSize` can affect the speed when searching for nearest neighbors.

 ## `.ml.clust.kd.nn`